Ar-Ruʼays: Al Ruwais Police Station

 Erected in 1955 on a vacant partially isolated plot of land, the Al Ruwais Police Station previously served the city and its port.
 Besides enforcing laws and local ordinances, the police also served as a customs security for the port, of which it was in close proximity to.
 At present, the police station has been repurposed into a museum for finds from the nearby archaeological site of Ruwayda.

 Visitor attractions

 Al Ruwais is a popular birdwatching spot.

+A sculpture of a family of dugongs by Ahmed Albahrani was installed on Al Ruwais beach in 2022.
+It was installed as part of a nation-wide public art campaign by Qatar Museums.

 In May 2018, the Al Shamal Corniche was inaugurated in Al Ruwais.
 It features a 2,570 m-long promenade, 120 parking spots and 450 trees.
 Still to be developed facilities include a children's play area spanning 2,000 m.

 Infrastructure

 A government complex housing a Ministry of Justice office was opened in Al Ruwais in July 2014.

 Al Ruwais Port

+Al Ruwais Port is a shallow-water port and can host small vessels up to 100 m LOA with a maximum draft of 4.8 m.
+In the late 20th century, the port began passenger ferries between Qatar and Bahrain.

-Ashghal (The Public Works Authority) announced in April 2009 that it would be accepting bids from contractors for three stages of construction on Al Ruwais Port, which would include a 10,000 square meter built up area.
+Ashghal (The Public Works Authority) announced in April 2009 that it would be accepting bids from contractors for three stages of construction on Al Ruwais Port, which would include a 10,000 m2 built up area.
 Another initiative to develop port infrastructure was the Al Ruwais Port development project, which had the stated aim of transforming Al Ruwais Port into northern Qatar's pathway to the world and was formally launched in January 2015 by Prime Minister Abdullah bin Nasser Al Thani.
 It was reported that, in June 2017, Al Ruwais Port had 57 ships with an overall capacity reaching 10,745 tons.

-Mwani Qatar, the authority overseeing the port, established a 77,000 square meters truck parking lot with 285 spaces near Al Ruwais Port.
+Mwani Qatar, the authority overseeing the port, established a 77,000 m2 truck parking lot with 285 spaces near Al Ruwais Port.
 It became fully operational in March 2018.

 In December 2018, Mwani, the port authority, officially launched the second phase of the development project started four years prior.
-As part of this phase, it will undergo a 156,000 m² expansion, nearly tripling its capacity.
+As part of this phase, it will undergo a 156,000 m2 expansion, nearly tripling its capacity.
 It was announced that after the completion of the first phase, Al Ruwais Port was capable of exchanging up to 20,000 containers per year, up from 1,000 containers per year prior to the phase's completion.
-It is expected that by 2020 the port will have 300 additional berths.
+It was expected that by 2020 the port would have 300 additional berths.

-Al Ruwais Port is a shallow-water port and can host small vessels up to 100 m LOA with max draft of 4.8 m.